stinodego/poetry-guide/README.md

 docker run --rm mypackage:optimized
 ```

-### Container without poetry
+### Container without Poetry

 If you do not want to install poetry in your Docker container, you can avoid this by exporting a `requirements.txt` beforehand.
-The Poetry CLI supports this.
-Export a requirements file by running:
+The Poetry CLI supports this:

 ```bash
 poetry export > requirements.txt